TGGSJ911/FET_Calculator/README.md

 ## How to use?

 Open dist->open Run->Find Run.exe.
 Double click and follow the instructions.
-It should be noticed that the finals results is automatically stored in the root where Run.exe is.
+It should be noticed that the finals results is automatically stored in the root you defined.